bignimbus/bignimbus.github.io/_posts/2019-06-24-methodical-html-css-development.markdown

 are many other possible values for `display`.
 A few possibilities include:
 `inline-block`, `table`, `flex`, `grid`, and `inline-flex`.
 These types of elements, however, will generally fall under one of the two semantic categories we previously discussed.
-If you're not much of a
-CSS aficionado, please understand that you can ignore the rest of this paragraph as it is not essential to understanding the main point of this piece.
-According to the [W3C spec](https://www.w3.org/TR/css-display-3/#the-display-properties), CSS3's `display` property is overloaded.
+According to the
+[W3C spec](https://www.w3.org/TR/css-display-3/#the-display-properties), CSS3's
+`display` property is overloaded.
 There are _inner display types_ and _outer display types_.
 In most cases, your favorite `display` value is actually `block` on